As we move into another year of WFH and hybrid work, you may have noticed productivity and motivation shifting for both yourself and your team.

-By creating a productivity system that fits your life, you can reduce the number of decisions being made throughout the day because you already have a plan.
+By creating a productivity system that fits your work and team, you can reduce the number of decisions being made throughout the day because you already have a plan.

 1. The simple to-do list

 The easiest and humblest of the productivity systems is the to-do list.
-Whether you keep a physical list or use a tool like todoist, a to-do list can be an effective system for the minimalist productivity chaser.
+Whether each of your team members keep their own list, or you use a cloud-based tool to keep a shared team list, a to-do list can be an effective system for the minimalist productivity chaser.

 2. Time blocking